 There are some who prefer organic or raw stuff that is not pasteurized.

 No. If you’re overweight or diabetic, try to avoid all forms of sugar.
 Obviously, it’s a form of sugar and hence should be avoided as much as possible.

 However, if absolutely necessary, it’s a better alternative compared to sugar.
 Sugar is just 100% sucrose with no other nutritional benefits.
 However honey has nutrients and minerals that help to boost the body’s health.
 Both of them will spike blood sugar levels but honey will cause the levels to return to normal quicker.
 Hence, if you really need something sweet, it is recommended to skip the sugar and go for the bee products.

 It can be used to cure a dog’s kennel cough.
-Feeding your dog 1/2 a teaspoon of honey 3 to 4 times a day will usually do the trick.
-Furthermore, just like humans, don’t feed puppies or kittens with honey.
+Feeding your dog 1/2 a teaspoon of honey 3 times a day will usually do the trick.
+Furthermore, just like humans, don’t feed baby puppies or kittens with honey.
 This is because it may contain natural bacteria that your puppy isn’t ready to fight off.
 Also, if your dog is overweight or diabetic, it’s advised to you seek a vet’s opinion before feeding.

 It has a healthy Glycemic Index (GI), which means that its sugars can be gradually absorbed into the bloodstream for better digestion.
-Hence, we should try to avoid eating excessively high-glycemic foods which would prompt an elevated insulin release in our body as a result of the pancreas being stimulated to metabolise the sudden surge of glucose into the blood.
+Hence, we should try to avoid eating excessively high-glycemic foods which would prompt an elevated insulin release in our body as a result of the pancreas being stimulated to metabolize the sudden surge of glucose into the blood.